mccormicka/Mockgoose/README.md

 CHANGELOG

+#0.0.19
+Large code refactor to make the project more maintainable in preparation for API alignment.

 #0.0.18
 Removed connection error as we always error due to the fact Mockgoose is a mock and never really connects.